latchbio/latch/docs/source/basics/latch_develop_example.md

 ![Copy](../assets/latch-develop-example/copy.png)

-To use a file on Latch as test data to the task, navigate to the Latch Console, click on the specific file and copy the path shown on the sidebar.
+To use a file on Latch as test data for the task, navigate to the Latch Console, click on the specific file and copy the path shown on the sidebar.
 After copying the path, prefix it with `latch://` to specify that it is a file on Latch, and pass the whole string as a parameter to `LatchFile`.